Both sides planning for new state-by-state abortion fight - The Boston Globe

 Texas, which has enacted a law effectively banning most surgical abortions after six weeks, has a new restriction that makes it a felony to provide the medical abortion pills after seven weeks of pregnancy and criminalizes sending the medication through the mail.

-“A coordinated disinformation campaign by anti-choice, anti-freedom politicians and activists has again allowed Texas to push care out of reach — particularly for those already marginalized by our health care system,” NARAL Pro Choice President Mimi Timmaraju said in a statement.
-"There is no end to the cruel measures anti-choice extremists will push in their quest for power and control.”
+“A coordinated disinformation campaign by anti-choice, anti-freedom politicians and activists has again allowed Texas to push care out of reach — particularly for those already marginalized by our health care system,” NARAL Pro-Choice President Mini Timmaraju said in a statement.
+“There is no end to the cruel measures anti-choice extremists will push in their quest for power and control.”

 Despite the historic setbacks, proponents of abortion access claim they are prepared for the state-by-state fight and are devising multiple ways to help women seeking abortions travel to states where they can receive them.
 Metzger, of Planned Parenthood, predicted that the renewed threat will spark a massive wave of public support for abortion rights.